nnellans/ado-pipelines-guide/README.md

 - feature/*
 ```
 - This lets you specify a list of branch names, and wildcards are supported
-- Any push to these branches will trigger a pipeline run
+- Any push to any of these branches will trigger a pipeline run

 ### Option 3 - Full Syntax
 ```yaml